-Robert and I are completely disenchanted with the hassle air travel so we’ve begun traveling by train!
-Living in central Aarhus, 15 minutes walk from the central station, we can reach pretty much anywhere in Europe by train… we can get to Prague in a day, which is pretty cool.
-A couple weekends ago, we took a long weekend by first class train to see the Christmas Markets in Hamburg.
+I’m completely disenchanted with the hassle of air travel so I’ve begun traveling by train!
+Living in central Aarhus, 15 minutes walk from the central station, I can reach pretty much anywhere in Europe by train… I can even get to Prague in a day, which is pretty cool.
+A couple weekends ago, I took a long weekend by first class train to see the Christmas Markets in Hamburg.

 There are quite a few Christmas Markets in Hamburg, but my favorites were the Rathausmarkt, and the Weisser Zauber Market which is located on the promenade that runs along the Binnenalster.
 I had high hopes for the “naughty” market in St. Pauli, but it turned out not to be very naughty, though they redeemed themselves with veggie burgers and falafel!